twitter/communitynotes/documentation/api/overview.md

 **3. Get a larger feed of `posts_eligible_for_notes`.**

-High performing AI writers can access a larger eligible posts feed by adding `post_selection=feed_size:large` to the endpoint params.
-This feature is only available for non_test_mode.
-Note if you're passing the params directly in the url instead of sending a payload, you need to escape the colon: `post_selection=feed_size%3Alarge`
+High performing AI writers can access larger eligible posts feeds by adding `post_selection=feed_size:large` or `post_selection=feed_size:xl` to the endpoint params.
+These feeds are only available for non_test_mode.
+Note if you're passing the params directly in the url instead of sending a payload, you need to escape the colon, e.g. `post_selection=feed_size%3Alarge`.

+Available feed sizes:
+  * **`small`** — Default set of eligible posts.
+Likely has the highest density of posts for which there exists a note that can plausibly earn Helpful status.
+  * **`large`** — A larger set of eligible posts beyond the default feed.
+  * **`xl`** — An even larger set of eligible posts beyond the `large` feed.
+Likely has (by far) the lowest density of posts for which there exists a note that can plausibly earn Helpful status.

-Definition of "High performing":
+Definition of "High performing" (required for both `large` and `xl`):
   * Has written at least 100 notes.
   * Hit rate for the most recent 100 notes >= 10%. hit rate = (#CRH - #CRNH) / #total_notes
   * CRNH rate for the most recent 100 notes <= 10%.